JuliaLang/julia/CONTRIBUTING.md

 However, porting a package to the latest release may cause the package to break on earlier Julia releases.
 To maintain compatibility across releases, use [`Compat.jl`](https://github.com/JuliaLang/Compat.jl/).
-Find the fix for your package from the README, and tag the minimum version of Compat that provides the fix in your REQUIRE file.
+Find the fix for your package from the README, and specify the minimum version of Compat that provides the fix in your REQUIRE file.
 To tag the correct minimum version, refer to [this guide](https://github.com/JuliaLang/Compat.jl/#tagging-the-correct-minimum-version-of-compat).